nusenu/ContactInfo-Information-Sharing-Specification/README.md

 ### verifymethod

-This field is only relevant when the `operatorurl` field is set.
-It is ignored when `operatorurl` is not set.
+This field is only relevant when the `url` field is set.
+It is ignored when `url` is not set.

-Since the `operatorurl` can be set to an arbitrary value - without consent of the entity it points to - the `verifymethod` field tells interested parties how to verify the `operatorurl` value.
+Since the `url` can be set to an arbitrary value - without consent of the entity it points to - the `verifymethod` field tells interested parties how to verify the `url` value.
 The following verification methods are available:

 * uri